Support for Attention Research Update is provided

 a study of neurofeedback treatment for ADHD was published that addresses

-several limitations that have undermined prior research [Gevensleben, et
+several limitations that have undermined prior research [Gevensleben, et al.,

-controlled clinical trial.
+clinical trial.
 Journal of Child Psychology and Psychiatry.]

 The study

 was conducted in Germany and began with 102 children aged 8 to 12.
+All

-to three such training sessions per week.
+training sessions per week.

 - Description of Training -